aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/counter/liststyle/_index.md

 ---
 title: Counter.ListStyle
 second_title: Aspose.SVG for .NET API Reference
-description: Counter property.
+description: Counter ListStyle property.
 This attribute is used for the style of the list
 type: docs
 weight: 20
 url: /net/aspose.svg.dom.css/counter/liststyle/